mohitmishra786/inside-the-machine/_chapters/chapter-02-ethical-considerations-in-reverse-engineering.md

    - Your employer asks you to reverse engineer a competitor's product
    - You need to maintain legacy software where the vendor no longer exists

-5. **License Examination**: Examine the license agreements of three different software products (e.g., an operating system, a mobile app, and a development tool).
-Identify and compare their provisions regarding reverse engineering.
-How might these provisions affect legitimate research or interoperability efforts?